disorderedmaterials/dissolve/docs/Developers/Overviews/Modules.md

 `Module::setUpKeywords()` should also be used to set the execution `frequency_` if it is required to do so.

+Note that keywords are constructed for each instance of the module, and so are independent between modules of the same type.

+### Set-Up and Processing (`process.cpp`)

+Each module has the opportunity to set-up any necessary data prior to it being run through the `Module::setUp(Dissolve& dissolve, ProcessPool& procPool)` virtual.
+For each module instance the function is called only once as one of the final acts of [`Dissolve::setUpSimulation()`](https://github.com/trisyoungs/dissolve/tree/develop/src/main/dissolve.cpp#L276).
+References to the master `Dissolve` and current `ProcessPool` are provided to permit full access to necessary data and allow master-only processing and/or distribution of any data.

+Useful work is performed by `Module::process(Dissolve& dissolve, ProcessPool& procPool)` and which should contain the implementation of the desired algorithm, calculation, or processing to be performed.
+The function itself is private and only called by the public `Module::executeProcessing()` method, which also obtains and stores suitable timing information.
+Often it is not practical to perform the whole processing in one linear function call, and so any required additional functions may be implemented in `functions.cpp`.

 ### Auxiliary Functions (`functions.cpp`)

 Contains auxiliary functions for the module, typically called from the main `Module::process()` function.